medialize/ally.js/docs/api/when/visible-area.md

 ## Changes

-* As of `v#master` the callback is [always executed asynchronously](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).
+* As of `v1.3.0` the callback is [always executed asynchronously](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).

 ## Notes